Assessment Day 2013 Schedule:

 In order to maintain accreditation, all schools must fulfill the requirements of their accrediting bodies.
-Brenau must fulfill SACS requirements, one of which is a Quality Enhancement Plan.
+Brenau must fulfill SACSCOC requirements, one of which is a Quality Enhancement Plan.
 The QEP is a five year plan designed to enhance student learning by focusing on a specific topic and identifying student learning outcomes.
 The QEP is part of the strategic plan of the university and must be related to the university mission.

 What is Brenau’s QEP?

 We have adopted the definition of critical thinking provided in the APA Delphi Report, “purposeful, self-regulatory judgment.”
 As outlined by the Delphi Report, critical thinking is demonstrated through interpretation, analysis, evaluation, inference, explanation and self-regulation.

 Both the academic literature and research on employers’ needs single out the importance of critical thinking for success and that students are graduating and entering the workforce with critical thinking skills that are insufficient.
 Additionally, discussions with and surveys of Brenau faculty, students, and alumni revealed that all agreed critical thinking was the best choice of a topic for the QEP.
 Finally a focus on critical thinking aligns with Brenau’s mission, vision, strategic plan, and curricular goals and will help us provide an extraordinary education for all our students.